Zapovednik: Theory of zapovednost'

 The theoretical justification for the zapovedniks is known as zapovednost (заповедность) – meaning "the state of being protected in a zapovednik".
 It was developed in the 1890s and early 20th century, principally by the soil biologist Vasily Dokuchaev.

 The fundamental idea of zapovednost is the exclusion of people and the prohibition of economic activity, the only exceptions being non-intrusive access allowed to scientists and rangers.
 Zapovedniks are intended to be parcels of untouched natural ecosystems that can be studied as standards with which to compare managed ecosystems, such as are created in agriculture and forestry.
 To this end, zapovedniks need to be large enough to be self-sufficient, with a complete range of trophic levels up to the top predators.

 In 1910 the theory of zapovednost was taken a step forward by I. P. Borodin, who argued that zapovedniks should not be established piecemeal, but as a planned system of reserves including samples of all the main natural regions in the country.

 In the 1940s Aldo Leopold understood the need for zapovednik-type reserves: "While even the largest wilderness areas become partially deranged, it required only a few wild acres for J. E. Weaver to discover why the prairie flora is more drought-resistant than the agronomic flora which has supplanted it."
 The answer was that the wild prairie had a much more complex, and more efficient, root system, and this could only have been discovered by studying the undisturbed natural ecosystem.

-Of course it would be difficult, if not impossible, to establish a 'perfect' zapovednik today, entirely natural and self-sufficient, especially in view of downstream effects involving pollution and greenhouse gases.
-Nevertheless, many Russian zapovedniks are a good approximation to the ideal and have been operating as scientific institutions for many decades.
+It would be difficult, if not impossible, to establish a 'perfect' zapovednik today, entirely natural and self-sufficient, especially in view of downstream effects involving pollution and greenhouse gases.
+Nevertheless, many Russian zapovedniks are a good approximation of the ideal and have been operating as scientific institutions for many decades.

 History

 The first zapovedniks were set up in the steppe region of the Russian Empire in the 1890s.
 Some were equipped with research stations.
-Dokuchaev was the guiding spirit behind these early zapovedniks.
-Areas of steppe were chosen for the first zapovedniks because of the rapid disappearance of virgin steppe as it was ploughed up, and because it was thought that ploughing might be exacerbating the effects of drought; clearly, research was needed in order to understand the steppe and how it could be best exploited.
+Vasily Dokuchaev was the guiding spirit behind these early zapovedniks.
+Areas of steppe were chosen for the first zapovedniks because of the rapid disappearance of virgin steppe as it was ploughed up, and because it was thought that ploughing might be exacerbating the effects of drought.
+Research was needed in order to understand the steppe and how it could be best exploited.

 The applied-science motivation for setting up zapovedniks was continued in the first state-organized zapovednik.
 Barguzin Nature Reserve was established by the tsarist government in 1916 on the eastern shore of Lake Baikal.
 Its purpose was to protect and study a population of sable – a valuable fur species that was declining due to over-hunting.
 Other zapovedniks appear to have been set up at about the same time but either lapsed (e.g. Sayan) or did not receive formal recognition until later.Shtilmark (2003), pp.24-25.